obriena/ci.docker.raspberrypi/CONTRIBUTING.md

-If you'd like to contributor, see our [contributor guidelines](https://github.com/WASdev/wasdev.github.io/blob/master/CONTRIBUTING.md).
+If you'd like to contribute to the project, see our [contributor guidelines](https://github.com/WASdev/wasdev.github.io/blob/master/CONTRIBUTING.md).